w3c/i18n-drafts/articles/language-negotiation/language-negotiation.md

 ## Types of User

-Locale negotiation is more reliable if the user's has provided a strong signal (such as choosing their locale from a menu).
+Locale negotiation is more reliable if the user has provided a strong signal (such as choosing their locale from a menu).
 Once the locale has been determined, it is usually a good idea to store the result for future use (including for offline interactions, such as push notifications).